soschlegel/abap.livecoding/README.md

 ### Get the Metadata

-For consumption of the products, we have to go back, to [SAP API Business Hub](https://api.sap.com/) and our selected product-service.
+For consumption of the products, we have to go back to [SAP API Business Hub](https://api.sap.com/) and our selected product-service.
 Click on [**Details**](https://api.sap.com/api/API_PRODUCT_SRV/overview) and then **Download API Specification** and select **EDMX** for Downloading the Service Metadata.

 ![Metadata Download](images/download_edmx.png)

 ### Create OData Consumption Model

-As next step, we have to tell our development, what to consume, by creating a Service Consumption Model.
+As the next step, we have to tell our development what to consume, by creating a Service Consumption Model.

 ![Create Consumption Model](images/cds_custom_01.png)